kmarusek/1010/wp-content/plugins/fast-velocity-minify/readme.txt

 = How to undo all changes done by the plugin? =

-The plugin itself doesn't do any "changes" to your site and all original files are untouched.
+The plugin itself does not do any "changes" to your site and all original files are untouched.
 It intercepts the enqueued CSS and JS files, processes and hides them, while enqueuing the newly optimized cached version of those files.
-As with any plugin, simply disable or uninstall the plugin, purge all caches you may have in use (plugins, server, cloudflare, etc) and the site will go back to what it was before installing it.
-The plugin doesn't delete anything from the database or modify any of your files.
+As with any plugin, simply disable or uninstall the plugin, purge all caches you may have in use (plugins, server, cloudflare, etc.) and the site will go back to what it was before installing it.
+The plugin does not delete anything from the database or modify any of your files.

 ...

 = Why is it that even though I have disabled or deleted the plugin, the design is still broken? =

-Some "cheap" or so called "optimized" hosting providers, implement a misconfigured and agressive cache on their servers, and then are also "smart" enough to ignore your multiple cache purge requests if those are too frequent.
+Some "cheap" or so called "optimized" hosting providers, implement a misconfigured and aggressive cache on their servers, and then are "smart" enough to ignore your multiple cache purge requests if those are too frequent.

-Some providers use a "deploy system", where you upload / replace / delete the files via sftp, but those are not reflected on the live site immediatly.
-This means that in some cases, you can delete your whole wordpress instalation via sftp, and the site still works perfectly fine even after purging the cache.
+Some providers use a "deploy system", where you upload / replace / delete the files via sftp, but those are not reflected on the live site immediately.
+This means that in some cases, you can delete your whole WordPress installation via sftp, and the site still works perfectly fine even after purging the cache.

 You may have deleted the physical files from the disk, but that's either just some random storage they gave you and that they sync to the main server every few hours, or it may be the actual live server but with a file cache layer on top of it (so the old code keeps running even though you have deleted the files).

-The only solution is to contact your hosting company and ask them why you have deleted the plugin and purged your cache, but the live site doesn't reflect the changes.
+The only solution is to contact your hosting company and ask them why you have deleted the plugin and purged your cache, but the live site does not reflect the changes.

 Providers well known to have this issue are hostgator and iPage (please report others if you find them).

 ...

-= Why is my Visual Composer, or Page Editor not working ? =
+= Why is my Visual Composer or Page Editor not working? =

 Some plugins and themes need to edit the layout and styles on the frontend.
-When they need to do that, they enqueue several extra js and css files that are caught by this plugin and get merged together, when in fact those need to load seperatly.
+When they need to do that, they enqueue several extra js and css files that are caught by this plugin and are merged, when in fact those need to load separately.
 If you encounter such issue of your page editor not working on the frontend, kindly enable the "Fix Page Editors" and purge your caches.

-This option hides all optimization from logged in users, so it's as iff the plugin has been disabled.
+This option hides all optimization from logged in users, so it is as if the plugin has been disabled.
 Not logged in users and search engines, still see the optimized version.

 ...